Download a PDF of this information.

-Between 3% and 7% of school age children meet criteria for ADHD and have symptoms that interfere with academic performance.
+Between 5% and 7% of school age children and 2-5% of adults meet criteria for ADHD and have symptoms that interfere with academic performance, work, and social activities.
 In tuberous sclerosis complex (TSC), ADHD may be even more common.
-As many as 25% to 50% of children with TSC may have ADHD.
+As many as 25% to 50% of children with TSC may experience ADHD.
 ADHD often accompanies epilepsy and intellectual disability, and many children with autistic spectrum disorders will have problems with inattention, hyperactivity and/or impulsivity.

 The main groups of symptoms seen in ADHD are inattention-related behaviors, hyperactivity-related behaviors and impulsivity-related behaviors.
 The hyperactivity and impulsivity usually appear first, often beginning prior to the school age years.
 Inattention may not be recognized until elementary school.
 The child with hyperactivity may fidget and squirm, can’t stay seated, runs when he or she should walk, is noisy, and is often described as constantly on the go.
 The impulsivity is seen as trouble waiting their turn, frequently interrupting others, and excessive talking even when expected to be quiet.
 The child with inattention has trouble concentrating and is easily distracted, makes frequent careless errors, appears not to listen and seldom completes work, is disorganized and tends to procrastinate, and is forgetful and frequently loses books, homework or clothes.